RetroReversing/retroReversing/categories/consoles/GameBoy.md

 - https://gamehacking.org/wiki/Game_Booster_(Nintendo_64)

 ## Wide Boy 64
-Official device to play gameboy (including gba) games on the N64, but was not sold to the general public.
+Official device to play gameboy (including GBA) games on the N64, but was not sold to the general public.
 You had to be a game developer or press in order to buy one from Intelligent Systems.
 <iframe width="560" height="420" src="https://www.youtube.com/embed/llIz6qjDfLc?color=white&theme=dark"></iframe>

 ---